nizami/leanda-cli/README.md

 ## whoami

-Check athorization and explore session data.
+Check authorization and explore session data.

 ### Parameters for `whoami`